ClementNerma/NightOS/docs/specs/kernel/syscalls.md

 Communication can be done through [standard IPC](ipc.md).

-The initialization data is joined as part of the [application's context](../applications/context.md).
+The initialization data is joined as part of the application's [execution context](../applications.md#execution-context).

 **Arguments:**